66 Models

 (Images courtesy of Jon Allyn)

 These body serial numbers represent the period from March 1961 to September 1968 – see “Serial Numbers”.
 All are black.
-At camera A 6040xxx, the hood emblem changed to the wide “Y” and according to my database, at A 6120xxx, the parallel bars on the back edge of the hood changed to black as on other models still in production.
-However, most other models seemed to change at between 707xxxx to 709xxxx.
-There are not many Yashica As in early 1967 but two revert to silver, then there is another with black bars at A 7041xxx.
-The next cameras either only have lens numbers with black bars or the bars are not visible.
-After A 7110xxx, all are confirmed black bars.
+At camera A 6040xxx, the hood emblem changed to the wide “Y” and according to my database, the parallel bars on the back edge of the hood changed to black from camera A 7041xxx onward, i.e., from April 1967.
+All other models still in production seemed to change between July and September 1967.
+There is one slightly earlier camera with the black bars, A 6121xxx, but for one reason or another, this seems like an outlier.
 The last 1968 cameras have a textured finish to the focusing hood blind.

 Approximately 2/3rds of all Yashica A cameras in my database are from 1960 or earlier and there are relatively few from later years reflecting the evolving photographic market of the time and the demise of the entry level TLR.
 Also, before dual scale focusing knobs, 60 of 71 cameras with scales visible have focusing scales in feet.
 Four of the 11 examples with metre scales have the 10 flag DIN film speed reminder suggesting European export.
 There is one on which the scale is not visible and the balance of the 6 have the later dual DIN/ASA scales and could also have been destined for Europe.
 My suggestion is that early production was not geared towards domestic Japanese consumption.
 That need was perhaps initially met by the Rookie, followed by the Yashicaflex A (new model) and then the Yashica A III variant.